These days, with the enormous increase in those who wish to

 INBREEDING is a very close cross between a given pair

-brother to sister.
-The latter is not a common union and personally,
+brother to sister, although that is not a common union.

 LINEBREEDING is the breeding of two animals who are closely related